GandyT/SU-IT-Interview/README.md

 # Setup Instructions
 - Clone the Repository
+- Create a new branch with your first and last name. ex: "randy-sim" or "david-chen"
 - type "npm install" within each directory.
 - run the backend first with "node ."
 - run the frontend with "npm start".
+- Once finished, push the changes you made on your branch.

 # Backend API